SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 -   `mParameters.context` - The context to resolve the path is set to the list binding's context

--   `mParameters.created` - `ODataListBinding#create` expects that service metadata is already loaded, so the method always returns the created context synchronously, and there is no need for this callback.
+-   `mParameters.created` - `ODataListBinding#create` expects that service metadata is already loaded, so the method always returns the created context synchronously and there is no need for this callback.

 -   `mParameters.headers` - Not supported by `ODataListBinding#create`